We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for local care: Teladoc | Skip to review

 - Best for regular medication management: Talkiatry | Skip to review

-Like work meetings, fitness classes, and happy hours, psychiatry sessions can be held online now, too.
+Like work meetings and fitness classes, psychiatry sessions can be held online now, too.
 Telemedicine is a safe and convenient way to seek mental health services in an increasingly virtual world.

 If you’re considering seeing a psychiatrist but prefer to hold sessions remotely, online psychiatry may be an ideal arrangement.